xiaohan2012/daily-reading/september/condition-number-of-matrix.md

 # condition number

-there are more than one condition numbers, for inverse, eigenvalue computation, etc

-it generally measures how *sensitive* the answer is to *perturbations* in the input data and to roundoff errors made during the solution process.
+in the general sense, condition number measures how *sensitive* the answer is to *perturbations* in the input data and to roundoff errors made during the solution process.

+for this note: condition number (for matrix inverse) upper-bounds the relative change of linear system $`Ax=b`$ due to change in $`b`$

+note that there are more than one condition numbers, for inverse, eigenvalue computation, etc. we consider inverse here.

 # condition number of matrix inverse